 Chordoma Foundation e-newsletters and periodic email updates are a great way to stay connected with us and get the latest news.
 You will hear about research advances, clinical trial news, fundraising initiatives, and events like our community conferences.
 Sign up to receive our emails so we don’t lose touch.

-5. Connect with the Chordoma community
+Step 5.
+Connect with the chordoma community

 Connecting with others who have been through their own journey with chordoma can provide you with support, perspective, and encouragement when dealing with a chordoma diagnosis.
 Some ways to find support include: